Inelastic heavy quarkonium photoproduction in $p$-$p$ and $Pb$-$Pb$ collisions at LHC energies: Numerical results

-Table~\ref{Total.CS.OIC} is similar to Table~\ref{Total.CS.coh.pp} but for ordinary-incoherent photon emission, where the relative errors are much more evident.
-Even the modified photon spectrum $f_{\mathrm{MD}}$ can not give the accurate results.
-The reason is that the weighting factor ``$1-F_{\mathrm{em}}^{2}$'' is neglected in these spectra in this case; this will cause the serious double counting, and we will see that this problem is much more serious in Table~\ref{Total.CS.UIC}.
-In the case of ultra-incoherent photon emission [Table~\ref{Total.CS.UIC}], we observe that the relative errors of the WWA parameterizations are prominent and become much larger in $Pb$-$Pb$ collisions.
-This quantitatively verifies the inapplicability of WWA in ultra-incoherent processes.
-For $f_{\mathrm{\gamma/q}}$, its errors should be much higher than the values given in Table~\ref{Total.CS.UIC}, since the weighting factor ``$(1-F_{\mathrm{em}}^{2})(1-G_{\mathrm{E}}^{2})$'' is omitted.
-However, an artificial cutoff $Q^{2}_{\mathrm{min}}=1\ \mathrm{GeV}^{2}$ is used to cut the divergence from the small $Q^{2}$ region, but we can see that the results are still not accurate.
-For $f_{\mathrm{BKT}}$, its errors are the largest, since $f_{\mathrm{BKT}}$ is originally derived from $ep$ scattering, but is directly expanded to describe the probability of finding a photon in any relativistic fermion and to deal with hadronic collisions in Refs.~\cite{Kniehl:1990iv,Yu:2015kva,Yu:2017pot}, this will overestimate the cross sections.
-Therefore, the accurate expression Eq.~(\ref{dabTL}) should be employed for the ultra-incoherent photon emission.
-And the results in Refs.~\cite{Zhu:2015via, Zhu:2015qoz, Fu:2011zzm, Fu:2011zzf, Chin.Phys.C_36_721, Yu:2015kva, Yu:2017rfi, Yu:2017pot, Drees:1989vq, Drees:1988pp, Frixione:1993yw, Nystrand:2004vn, Kniehl:2001tk, Kniehl:1990iv, sp, Yang:2019lls, Wu:2020ujf} are not accurate enough, where the mentioned spectra are adopted and the serious double counting exists.
+In the case of ultra-incoherent photon emission [Table~\ref{Total.CS.UIC}], the derivations are prominent and turn to much serious in $Pb$-$Pb$ collisions.
+This quantitatively verifies the inapplicability of WWA in UIC process.
+In particular, the errors of $f^{\gamma}_{\mathrm{BKT}}$ are the largest, since it is originally derived from $e$-$p$ scattering, but is directly expanded to describe the probability of finding a photon in any relativistic fermion~\cite{Kniehl:1990iv,Yu:2015kva,Yu:2017pot}, this will overestimate the cross sections.
+Therefore, the UIC process should be treated in exact treatment, and the results in Refs.~\cite{Zhu:2015via,Zhu:2015qoz,Fu:2011zzm,Fu:2011zzf,Chin.Phys.C_36_721,Yu:2015kva,Yu:2017rfi,Yu:2017pot,Drees:1989vq,Drees:1988pp,Frixione:1993yw,Nystrand:2004vn,Kniehl:2001tk,Kniehl:1990iv,Yang:2019lls,Wu:2020ujf} are not accurate enough, where the mentioned spectra are adopted and the serious double counting exists.

-Here we adopt the exact treatment to present the $p_{T}$-dependent cross sections for heavy quarkonium productions.
-In Figs.~\ref{fig:PT.JPnh}-\ref{fig:PT.ChiC}, we plot the contribution of the charmonium ($J/\psi$, $\psi(2S)$, $\eta_{c}$, $h_{c}$ and $\chi_{cJ}$) photoproduction and fragmentation processes for $p$-$p$ and $Pb$-$Pb$ collisions at LHC energies, where all the results are the sum of direct and resolved contributions.
-The charmonium spectra of photoproduction and fragmentation processes are compared to the LO hard scattering of initial partons (had.scat.).
-In panels Fig.~\ref{fig:PT.JPnh} (a) and (c), we compare the exact results with data derived from relevant collaborations.
-Since the intrinsic motion of incident partons inside colliding hadrons renders the differential cross section uncertain for $p_{T}<2~\mathrm{GeV}$, we have not attempt to remove the divergences from the small $p_{T}$ domain.
-Instead, we simply regard the portion of the plot which runs below $p_{T}=2~\mathrm{GeV}$ as untrustworthy.